Shortly after last month’s FTX bankruptcy, the world’s largest crypto exchange, Binance, announced its Proof-of-Reserves scheme.

 Although Binance’s reserves are fully funded, according to Mazars, the report raised a few questions.
 Mazars did not provide any comment or conclusion at the end of the information, meaning the company does not guarantee the numbers.
 Likewise, the report did not address Binance’s internal financial controls.
 John Reed Stark, who worked at the SEC for more than 18 years, called this a red flag:

 More doubts emerged with the correspondence to Binance Capital Management Co.
 Ltd., based in the British Virgin Islands.
-The report did not indicate whether the audited assets were held by Binance Capital Management Co.
-Ltd. or managed by another company in the group.
-Hillmann even stated that he could not name Binance's ultimate parent company as the company has been undergoing major corporate restructuring recently.
+The report did not indicate whether Binance Capital Management Co.
+Ltd. holds the audited assets or another group company holds them.
+Hillmann even stated that he could not name Binance’s ultimate parent company as the company has been undergoing major corporate restructuring recently.

 In addition, the report needs to provide information on Binance’s financial situation.
 They did not disclose the other crypto reserves’ assets or total liabilities.
 The report was only limited to the company’s bitcoin reserves.
 While Binance said it would release information about the company’s crypto reserves in the coming weeks, the company did not explain the reasons for this strange gradual disclosure.

-Due to the reserved information, the question arose whether the exam could be called an exam.
+Due to the reserved information, whether the exam could be called an exam arose.
 Carmichael, the former chief auditor of the Public Company Accounting Oversight Board (PCAOB), told the Wall Street Journal that calling the report an audit was a gross misrepresentation.